-So, let’s get started on exploring ways to bring mindfulness in the classroom.
+So, let’s start exploring ways to bring mindfulness into the classroom.

 Kids are ripe for beginning a mindfulness practice.
-There are some really easy, fun, and engaging mindfulness exercises for students that will help kids focus and less anxious.
-Some of these activities allow children to learn the practice without even feeling like they’re learning one of the most important skills a person can learn: self-awareness and self-regulation.
+Some easy, fun, and engaging mindfulness exercises for students will help kids focus and be less anxious.
+Some of these activities allow children to learn the practice without feeling like they’re learning one of the most important skills a person can learn: self-awareness and self-regulation.

 Easy and Inexpensive Mindfulness Exercises for Kids

-The quickest way to get little ones using their senses is by using their bodies – no other “materials” are needed!
+The quickest way to get little ones to use their senses is by using their bodies – no other “materials” are needed!

 Another fun way to teach mindfulness to preschool-aged kids is by using a glitter jar.
 Don’t worry – there won’t be glitter on little hands after this practice.
-Instead, you can either buy or make a sensory jar that is filled with water, glue (for bonding), and glitter.
+Instead, you can buy or make a sensory jar filled with water, glue (for bonding), and glitter.

 Do you remember the good ol’ days when your parents and teachers would play the quiet game?
 They might not have been aware of or even trying to teach you the benefits of mindfulness, but whether they were intentional or not, they were helping you engage in mindfulness.

 With a few explicit instructions, though, and sharing of your intentions, you can teach mindfulness activities for kindergarten-aged kids with a similar tactic to the one your parents may have used for some peace and quiet.

 This mind game offers a win-win situation.
 Kids love to compete, and we love to teach our younger students how to be calm and present.

 By presenting mindfulness as a game, you might be unable to get your four to six-year-olds to be still for hours at a time.
 However, you’ll instill in their techniques for being present in a way that doesn’t seem like a chore.